A remark on certain restricted plane partitions and crystal melting model: Preliminaries

-In this subsection, we review the basic notation of the open-closed string amplitude of double$-\mathbb{P}^1$ model following \cite{AKMV} and \cite{IK06}.
-For algebraic geometric side, we recommend \cite{LLLZ, MOOP}.
+In this subsection, we review the basic notation of the open string amplitude of double-$\mathbb{P}^1$ model following \cite{AKMV} and \cite{IK06}.
+For the algebraic geometric side, we recommend \cite{LLLZ, MOOP}.
 As a result, we give a proof of the Corollary \ref{cor:dP1}.

-The A-model topological string amplitudes of any smooth toric Calabi-Yau threefolds compute the Gromov-Witten invariants of corresponding manifolds \cite{LLLZ}.
-A very explicit and effective method proposed by Aganagic, Klemm, Mari\~{n}o and Vafa is the topological vertex \cite{AKMV} (see \cite{LLLZ} for a mathematical theory for the topological vertex).
-Their method first gave an explicit formula for the generating function of open Gromov-Witten invariants of $\mathbb{C}^3$, and then described the gluing rules, which express open Gromov-Witten invariants of general smooth toric Calabi-Yau threefolds in terms of the invariants of $\mathbb{C}^3$.
-To be precise, the so-called topological vertex gives the generating function of open Gromov-Witten invariants of $\mathbb{C}^3$.
+From the viewpoint of string theory, the A-model topological string amplitudes of any Calabi--Yau threefolds are generating functions of the Gromov--Witten invariants of this manifolds \cite{LLLZ}, which should count maps from bordered Riemann surfaces to corresponding Calabi--Yau threefolds.
+For the smooth toric Calabi--Yau threefolds, a very explicit and effective method proposed by Aganagic, Klemm, Mari\~{n}o and Vafa is the topological vertex \cite{AKMV} (see \cite{LLLZ} for a mathematical theory for the topological vertex).
+Their method first gives an explicit formula \eqref{eqn:def W} for the topological vertex, and then describes the gluing rules, which express open Gromov--Witten invariants of general smooth toric Calabi--Yau threefolds in terms of the topological vertex.
+To be precise, the topological vertex is the generating function of open Gromov--Witten invariants of $\mathbb{C}^3$.
 Let $\mu^1, \mu^2, \mu^3$ be three partitions.
 They label the winding numbers of maps to $\mathbb{C}^3$ around three Lagrangian boundaries in $\mathbb{C}^3$.
-Then a certain generating function of the open Gromov-Witten invariants of $\mathbb{C}^3$ labeled by $(\mu^1, \mu^2, \mu^3)$ is given by the following formula (see \cite{AKMV,LLLZ}, see also Proposition 4.4 in \cite{Z03} for the following explicit form)
+Then a certain generating function of the open Gromov--Witten invariants of $\mathbb{C}^3$ labeled by $(\mu^1, \mu^2, \mu^3)$ is given by the following formula (see \cite{AKMV,LLLZ}, see also Proposition 4.4 in \cite{Z03} for the following explicit form)

 where $\kappa_\mu=\sum_{i=1}^{l(\mu)} \mu_i(\mu_i -2i +1)$, and $q^{\mu+\rho}$ is the sequence